yracnet/cv/index.md

 <br/>
 - Bachelor of Computer Systems.
-- Degree in Computer Science from the "Universidad Mayor de San Andrés - La Paz - Bolivia".
+- Degree in Computer Science from the "Universidad Mayor de San Andrés" - La Paz - Bolivia.
 - Experience in the analysis, development and evaluation of computer systems.
 - Training continues in the latest trends, technologies and paradigms.